vinlin24/yungkaiworldbot/README.md

     ```sh
     # npm run sync
-    node dist/index.js --sync
+    node . --sync
     ```

 * Start the bot runtime (log in to Discord and listen for commands and events):

     ```sh
     # npm start
-    node dist/index.js
+    node .
     ```

 The [discord.js
 Guide](https://discordjs.guide/creating-your-bot/command-deployment.html#command-registration)
 explains well the rationale behind this kind of separation.

+### Development Flow

-Your flow would look something like:
+Thus, your flow would look something like:

 1. Define/update a command definition in source code.
 2. Deploy the command with `--sync`.